 “The stress will only make you more susceptible to a virus by lowering your immune system,” Brown continues.
 She recommends two specific forms of exercise for a home workout:

-A long sustained bout of cardio will trigger the release of dopamine and serotonin, the brain’s feel-good chemicals, Brown says.
-CPT and group fitness trainer Lynn Montoya of Lynn Montoya Fitness agrees.
+A sustained bout of cardio will trigger the release of dopamine, beta-endorphin, and serotonin — the brain’s feel-good chemicals, Brown says.
+Certified personal trainer and group fitness trainer Lynn Montoya of Lynn Montoya Fitness agrees.
 “There’s nothing like aerobic exercise to improve your mood and relieve stress,” she says.

 Aerobic workouts can take many forms, all suitable for a self-quarantine.
-But whatever you choose, Montoya recommends completing at least three sets, using an interval timer for 40 seconds of work and 20 seconds of rest.
+Montoya recommends interval training and completing at least three sets; use a timer for 40 seconds of high-intensity effort and 20 seconds of rest.

 Lifting heavy weights and completing a few truly challenging sets will also trigger the release of the brain’s euphoria chemicals, Brown continues.
 “Just be sure to use good form or a machine if you’re not confident with free weights,” she says.

-Tim Liu, CSCS and precision nutrition certified coach, recommends the following routine as a great, bodyweight-only home workout:
+Tim Liu, certified strength and conditioning specialist (CSCS) and Precision Nutrition certified coach, recommends the following routine as a great, bodyweight-only home workout:

-Try A1-A5 back to back with no rest, Liu say, resting 30 to 60 seconds after each set is complete and performing 3 to 4 sets if possible,
+Try A1-A5 back-to-back with no rest, Liu says, resting 30 to 60 seconds after each set is complete and performing three to four sets if possible.